Zoooook/CoronavirusTimelapse/README.md

 This uses [New York Times data](https://github.com/nytimes/covid-19-data) to build a timelapse of the Coronavirus spread across the U.S., using a map format modified from an old version of [their page](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html).
+The areas of the circles are proportional to the number of people represented.

 To run this locally you'll need the [Chrome driver](https://chromedriver.chromium.org/downloads) and [ffmpeg](https://www.ffmpeg.org/download.html) on your path.